If you are experiencing an unplanned pregnancy and you are under the age of 18, putting your baby up for adoption is still an option for you.

 Step 3: Choose an Adoptive Family and Get to Know Them

-When you place a baby for adoption, you choose the family you think will be best.
+When you place a baby for adoption, you choose the family you think will be perfect for him or her, even if you are under 18 and putting your baby up for adoption.
 Your adoption agency will show you adoptive family profiles, and you can pick the parents who you believe will be right for your child.
-Thanks to open adoption, you will also have a chance to get to know the parents.
-This isn’t something you have to do, but most domestic infant adoptions are at least semi-open.
-Getting to know the adoptive parents personally can help you feel confident in your decision.
+With an open adoption, even as an underage teen mother, you can have a chance to get to know the parents that you choose.

 Whether adoption is right for you, or a different unplanned pregnancy option is better, there are resources you can turn to for help.
-Going through a pregnancy as a teenager isn’t easy, and it’s always okay to ask for help.
-You might want to look into things like:
+Going through a pregnancy as a teenager under 18 “putting a baby up” for adoption isn’t easy, and it’s always okay to ask for help.
+You might want to look into the following agencies:

-There are likely more local resources to look into as well.
-Wherever you are, you can find help, and you can make the best of this unplanned pregnancy.
+Wherever you are as a minor giving a baby up for adoption, you can find help and you can make the best of this unplanned pregnancy.